-Making quiche is not hard at all, but if you're like me, you've found a million recipes and they all have varied amount of dairy and eggs, not to mention a myriad of different sized pie plates.
+This savory egg custard is not hard to make, but if you're like me, you've found a million recipes and they all have varied amount of dairy and eggs, not to mention a myriad of different sized pie plates.

 Here, we're getting to the basics of quiche making.
 Once you learn the secrets, your next egg custard will be perfect every time, no matter what you put in it!